mykonate/WWT_module_repo/README.md

 # WWT_module_repo
- MSc project : Implementation of a wastewater module for scenario analysis
+ MSc project : Development of a wastewater treatment module and a multi-criteria decision-making tool for scenario analysis